 What are the basic steps for filing for divorce?

-While divorce laws vary by state (and these are not Delaware-specific), here are the basic steps:
+While divorce laws vary by state, here are the basic steps, generally: